hitensaxena/academialens/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Authentication Flow & Security

+### Login & Registration

+- Users can log in or register using email/password or Google OAuth.
+- Forms provide real-time validation for email format, password length, and required fields.
+- Clear, accessible error and success messages are shown for all actions.

+### Callback URL Handling & Infinite Redirect Protection

+- All callback URLs are sanitized in both middleware and auth pages.
+- Unsafe callback URLs (pointing to `/auth/` or containing nested `callbackUrl` params) are ignored, preventing infinite redirect loops.
+- Authenticated users accessing `/auth/login` or `/auth/register` are redirected to the dashboard.

+### Middleware Route Protection

+- The middleware (in `middleware.ts` at the project root) protects all routes except public ones (`/auth/login`, `/auth/register`, `/`).
+- Unauthenticated users are redirected to the login page, with a safe callback URL if applicable.
+- Authenticated users are prevented from accessing auth routes.

+### How to Test

+- Try accessing protected pages as unauthenticated: you should be redirected to login, then to your intended page after login.
+- Try accessing `/auth/login` as an authenticated user: you should be redirected to the dashboard.
+- Try manipulating `callbackUrl` with `/auth/` or nested parameters: you should never get stuck in a redirect loop.
+- All error/success states should be clear and accessible.

+### Extending Authentication

+- To add new providers (e.g., GitHub), configure them in your NextAuth setup.
+- To change redirect logic, update the middleware and auth page logic.
+- To further improve UX, enhance form validation, add social logins, or polish UI with Tailwind.

+### Security Notes

+- Callback URLs are always sanitized to prevent open redirect and loop vulnerabilities.
+- Only public routes are accessible without authentication; all others are protected by middleware.

+---